sumukh30/Machine-Learning-Models/README.md

 Some of the popular ML Models

-1) Gold price prediction - predicts price of gold based on certain values.
+1) Gold price prediction - predicts price of gold based on certain parameters.
     Dataset:https://www.kaggle.com/altruistdelhite04/gold-price-data
     Overview of data: This data file is a Comma separated value file format with 2290 rows and 7 columns.
 It contains 5 columns which are numerical in datatype and one     column in Date format.
 Clearly the data shows value of the variables SPX,GLD,USO,SLV,EUR/USD against the dates in the date column.